News of the World (film): Development and casting

 Kiowa Tribe member Dorothy WhiteHorse coached Zengel in the Kiowa language and other details of Native American life and behavior, while Tribal Chairman Matthew Komalty praised the film's crew for their attention to accuracy.

 In November 2020, Netflix bought the international distribution rights to the film (excluding the United States).
 Helena Zengel dubbed herself in the Italian, German, French and Spanish versions; the dubbing is limited to the lines she spoke in English.

 Release

-News of the World was theatrically released by Universal Pictures in the United States on December 25, 2020, and on DirecTV, which was followed by a Premium video on demand (PVOD) release in the United States on January 15, 2021.
+News of the World was theatrically released by Universal Pictures in the United States on December 25, 2020, which was followed by a Premium video on demand (PVOD) release in the United States on January 15, 2021.
 It originally was going to be released by Fox 2000 Pictures.
 In November 2020, it was announced that Netflix had acquired international distribution rights, except for the United States and China, and released it digitally on its streaming service on February 10, 2021.
 On March 2, 2021, Universal Pictures Home Entertainment officially announced that the release date for News of the World to physical media, including Blu-ray Disc, 4k Ultra HD Blu-ray Disc, and DVD, would be March 23, 2021.
 In the United States, the film was released on HBO/HBO Max on September 4, 2021.